ldeo-glaciology/AntPen_NSF_NERC/index.md

 ### May-June 2024
 #### Purchasing and packing!
-Led my Rohi and Isabel, we have been frantically scoping equipment, getting quotes, signing up vendors to the Columbia system, purchasing euipment and eagerly unwrapping all science toys as they arrive.
+Led my Rohi and Isabel, we have been frantically scoping equipment, getting quotes, signing up vendors to the Columbia system, purchasing equipment and eagerly unwrapping all science toys as they arrive.
 We've ordered all the components of the automatic weather station (including thermistor strings and an appropriately pre-programmed logger and customized logger enclosure), tools, zarge boxes, drills, pelican cases, laptops, SD cards, hard drives, stationary, chargers, batteries, and more.
 Thanks to Knut Christianson at The university of Washington, we also received four ApRES units back from Antarctica.
 Shipping delays meant that they arrived at LDEO roughly a week before they needed to be shipped south again, but we had time to test them and trouble shoot some issues.

-This photo does a pretty good job of showing the chaos that happens when your trying to unpack, test, and repack several differnt instruments in a small space
+This photo does a pretty good job of showing the chaos that happens when your trying to unpack, test, and repack several different instruments in a small space

 ![Instruments and equipment spread out on a table](pictures/testing_packing/PXL_20240605_141206542.jpg)